pebble-dev/RebbleOS/README.md

   are marshalled through concurrency protection; higher-level power management takes place; and, flash wear leveling and filesystem management happens in the core OS.
-The core OS lives in `RebbleOS/`, and symbols exported from the core OS are prefixed with `rblcore_`.
+The core OS lives in `RebbleOS/`, and symbols exported from the core OS are prefixed with `rcore_`.
 It calls on FreeRTOS, which lives in `FreeRTOS/`.

 * **Pebble compatibility layer.**  The core OS provides basic isolation